Using Library Tools

 Find useful sources

-Create a keyword search to use in databases or the catalog
+Create a search statement to use in databases or the catalog

 Track down a citation I've found